Why Delphi Is a Trusted Provider with RehabSpot

 - Among alcoholics in early recovery, Naltrexone drastically reduced alcohol cravings, decreased rates of alcohol relapse, and improved treatment retention in another pilot study.

-- A diversity of evidence-based therapies and the flexibility to change therapists will be more likely to provide you with therapy that addresses your individual treatment needs, including a good fit of therapist.
+- A diversity of evidence-based therapies and the flexibility to change therapists will be more likely to provide you with therapy that addresses your individual treatment needs, including a good therapist match.
 These factors can improve recovery outcomes, according to the research.

 - Real client reviews are another good source of insight into whether a prospective rehab center can be trusted to provide you with high-quality treatment.
 A high number of positive reviews, for example, can be helpful in gauging the provider’s level of commitment to you and your recovery.